Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

 Cost Considerations

-Entry-level pricing runs similar:
+Entry-level pricing runs similar for both craft:

 - Basic recreational kayaks: $300-800